Complete List Of RF Mount Cinema Lenses

 Also, drop-in filters don’t get so easily dirty or scratched as those attached to the front end of the lens.

-Let’s take a closer look at the many differences between RF and EF lens and lens mount differences and similarities.
+Let’s examine the many differences between RF and EF lens and lens mount differences and similarities.

-Notice, some of these advantages are only relevant for native RF photography lenses – and not cinema lenses.
+Notice that some of these advantages are only relevant for native RF photography lenses, not cinema lenses.

-However, since a lot of videographers also uses photography lenses these days, I thought it was relevant to include.
+However, since many videographers also use photography lenses, I thought it was relevant to include.

 What is the RF mount flange distance?

-The focal flange distance is the distance from the lens mount on the camera body to the sensor.
+The focal flange distance is from the lens mount on the camera body to the sensor.

-The RF mount flange focal distance is only 20 mm, which is less than half the flange distance of Canon EF and EF-S mounts at 44mm (due to mirror taking up space in a DSLR).
+The RF mount flange focal distance is only 20 mm, less than half that of Canon EF and EF-S mounts at 44mm (due to the mirror taking up space in a DSLR).

 Pros of the shorter flange distance

-Both the EF mount and RF mount has a inner diameter of 54mm, and as mentioned earlier the RF mount flange distance is 20 mm, whereas the flange distance of Canon EF and EF-S mounts is 44mm.
+Both the EF mount and RF mount have an inner diameter of 54mm, and as mentioned earlier, the RF mount flange distance is 20 mm, whereas the flange distance of Canon EF and EF-S mounts is 44mm.

 Besides allowing for unique adapters, the shorter flange distance also helps reduce chromatic aberration.

-So you’ll see less of those nasty purple fringes around leaves or branches fx, which is really nice.
+So you’ll see less nasty purple fringes around leaves or branches, which is lovely.
 You also get better corner-to-corner sharpness.

 Faster data transmission

-The RF mount is build to optimize lens, sensor, and camera data transmission.
+The RF mount is built to optimize lens, sensor, and camera data transmission.

-Mechanically, this is visible as the RF mount has 12 connection pins for faster commication between lens and camera body, compared to an EF mount lens that only has 8 pins.
+Mechanically, this is visible as the RF mount has 12 connection pins for faster communication between the lens and camera body, compared to an EF mount lens with only eight pins.

 Better image stabilization